What are your criteria for selecting the annual All-Defensive Teams?

 MORE: This is the best Kawhi has ever been

 Although Leonard's defensive effort in the regular season has waned over the last few years as he's assumed a heavier offensive burden, he dialled it up enough this season to represent the Clippers in this space.
-He currently ranks fourth among forwards in FiveThirtyEight's defensive metrics and has held perimeter players to under 40 percent shooting on the season while also ranking among the league leaders in both loose balls recovered and deflections.
+He held perimeter players to under 40 percent shooting during the regular season while also ranking among the league leaders in both loose balls recovered and deflections.
 When Leonard's effort is there, which was more often than not in 2019-20, he's the best perimeter defender in the league.

 I can't say enough about Tucker who has been tasked with the impossible in Houston.
 Even prior to the trade of Clint Capela, Tucker regularly banged with the big boys down low.
 Now that he's the nominal starting centre, Tucker faces off against players six inches taller and 30 pounds heavier on a daily basis.
 Tucker is perhaps the most irreplaceable player on a Rockets team that many still have pegged as a sleeper to win it all.
 While James Harden and Russell Westbrook have each other, Tucker doesn't truly have an equal (Robert Covington comes closest, but he's not in the same class of fire hydrant on the block.
 Nobody on any of the 30 teams across any position carries on a more arduous and thankless defensive role than Tucker.